haileemiu/my_little_meal_planner/README.md

 # Prime Solo Project
 As a student at Prime Digital Academy, I was given 2 weeks to create an app of my choosing.
 The main requirement was for it to be a full stack application (database to front end).
 We were provided a base repository with user side authentication.

 I was required to create a scoping document in order to get my project approve.
-Here is a link to my original scope via Google Docs https://docs.google.com/document/d/1GBoCaqoATsNtgP0JSGVSZADa9FQPFx0l01OTN74EHRU/edit?usp=sharing.
+Here is a link to my original scope via Google Docs https://docs.google.com/document/d/1slDlMRmjlFrBdInhptoqbZJNvoSCrzVkexCo5xxHdWI/edit?usp=sharing.
-It includes, wire frames, schedule, base mode (MVP), possible stretch goals, wire frames, and database documentation.
+It includes, wire frames, schedule, base mode (MVP), possible stretch goals, and database documentation.

 ---

 ## Application Overview

-This will be a micro service to add to Nikko Miu's My Little Cookbook app that stores our personal family recipes.
-It will use the recipe API from My Little Cookbook to pull in all available recipes.
+My app will help with planning weekly menus and seeing what ingredients you need.
+It will add to Nikko Miu's "My Little Cookbook" app that stores our personal family recipes.
+It will use the recipe API from "My Little Cookbook" to pull in all available recipes.

 ## Problems
 - Getting home late and not knowing what I am going to have for dinner.